WRFan/ubuntu/README.md

 	fi

 Another problem with dhclient is that it considers a prefix a valid one when re-binding, even if the ISP specifically tells it it's been deprecated.
-So here we go, I have waste my time to fix this pathetic programme's bugs:
+So here we go, I have to waste my time to fix this pathetic programme's bugs:

 	if [ $old_preferred_life ] && [ $old_preferred_life -eq "0" ]; then